 Opened in 2014, the U.S. patent office in Denver was the first to begin operations in the western U.S. The Rocky Mountain Regional USPTO office is one of four regional offices located throughout the United States.

 - Has one of the highest per capita rates of people with science and technology degrees.

 - Offers a desirable location in which to recruit and retain the most talented workers.

 The office houses 22 patent judges and 80 examiners.
 The new location is expected to generate an economic impact of $440 million in the first five years of operation.

-Colorado ranked ninth in the number of patents issued per one million people in 2015, and the USPTO’s satellite location in Denver continues to expand Colorado’s enviable high-tech and innovation economy.
+Colorado ranked tenth in the number of patents issued per one million people in 2018, and the USPTO’s satellite location in Denver continues to expand Colorado’s enviable high-tech and innovation economy.